myshell-ai/AIlice/README.md

 As shown in the examples, you can use the Agent through AIliceMain.py or AIliceWeb.py.
 The former is a command line program, and the latter provides a web dialogue interface based on gradio.
 Both are used in the same way except that AIliceWeb does not support voice conversations currently.

 - --**modelID** specifies the model.
-The currently supported models can be seen in core/llm/ALLMMeta.py, just copy it directly.
+The currently supported models can be seen in config.json.
 We will implement a simpler model specification method in the future.
 - --**quantization** is the quantization option, you can choose 4bit or 8bit.
 The default is not quantized.
 - --**maxMemory** is the memory video memory capacity constraint, the default is not set, the format when set is like "{0:"23GiB", 1:"24GiB", "cpu": "64GiB"}".